Skip to content

 Cycles make them last.

 A method for people who already track.
-The cycle gives every habit a beginning, an end, and a real choice at the end: continue, change, replace, or end.
+A cycle is a bounded habit run with a beginning, an end, and a cycle check-in waiting there: continue, change, replace, or end.
 Built for the practice that comes after the basics.

 The pattern under every long stretch of tracking.

-After enough cycles of habit tracking, a shape shows up.
+After enough cycles of habit tracking, a shape shows up: the streak wave.
+Five phases, every time: build, plateau, drift, crash, rebuild.
 Months of building, where streaks climb and the practice feels alive.
 A plateau, where the numbers keep rising and the energy quietly drains.
-Then a slip, then another, and a crash that can last as long as the climb.
+Then drift, then a crash that can last as long as the climb.
 Then you start again.
-A wave.

 It isn't a failure of discipline.
 Streak-only tracking has two operations: keep going, or start over.
-It can't say the bar is wrong, the goal has changed, or this has served its purpose.
+That's the all-or-nothing problem.
+Streaks can't say the bar is wrong, the goal has changed, or this has served its purpose.
 Without those moves, the only way out of a habit is to fail at it.

 Read the streak wave essay →